SteveKCheng/dotnetpy/README.md

 to download the ``nethost`` DLLs (for all supported platforms) from NuGet packages published by Microsoft.
 These binary files are not checked in to this repository.
+Add the ``--powershell`` option if you are on Windows and behind a corporate HTTP proxy.

 After compiling the [example C# source code](example/CSharpExample/LibraryFunctions.cs), running ``test.py`` results in: